-The state of Georgia offers a number of support and aid programs to single mothers and their kids.
+The state of Georgia offers a number of financial aid programs to lower income single mothers and their families.

 These programs cover different facets of life and challenges that they deal with on a daily basis and are geared towards helping them achieve self-sufficiency.

-You may apply for food stamps online with Georgia COMPASS or call (404) 206-5300 to have an application mailed to you.
+You may apply for food stamps online with Georgia Gateway or call (404) 206-5300 to have an application mailed to you.
 After your application is filed, an interview will be arranged by a staff person from DFCS to determine your family’s eligibility.

 Georgia TANF is the monthly cash assistance program for poor families with children under age 18.
 The program goal is to provide necessary assistance to needy families with children on a temporary basis.